 She was preceded in death by: her parents, husband, two brothers - James A. Bailey and Willis Bailey, and three sisters - Rosetta Fox, Aileen Newton, and Shirley Peters.

 Donations in Bert’s honor may be given to Columbia First Assembly, or to Assemblies of God World Missions, 1445 N Boonville Ave, Springfield, MO, 65802.

 Arrangements entrusted to Bach-Yager Funeral Chapel, Columbia, MO.

-To send flowers to Lou "Bert" Berdetta (Bailey) Gallop's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lou "Bert" Berdetta (Bailey) Gallop, please visit our floral store.